cyrusimap/cyrus-imapd/doc/source/imap/deployment/supported-platforms.rst

     * `Red Hat Enterprise Linux <http://redhat.com>`__
     * `SUSE Linux <http://www.suse.com>`__

-    Should your Linux distribution not be listed here, please refer to :doc:`../feedback` for ways of contacting the Cyrus IMAP team.
+    Should your Linux distribution not be listed here, please refer to :ref:`feedback` for ways of contacting the Cyrus IMAP team.

 * Solaris